fairlearn/fairlearn/docs/user_guide/mitigation.rst

 .. figure:: ../auto_examples/images/user_guide_thresholder_two_ways_pos_threshold.png
     :align: center

+.. _negative_thresholds:

 Specifying a negative threshold
 ********************************
 It is also possible to specify a negative threshold.
-This means that all instances with a probability less than the specified threshold will be predicted as 1.
-This is done by switching the sign in the threshold.
-Doing this for 'Asian' and 'Other' shows that this flips the false negative rate and percentage of positive predictions compared to the previous example.
-Note that we have to take a threshold just above 0.4 to make sure all the predictions are switched, as there might be instances with a probability of exaclty 0.4.
+This means that all instances with a probability *less than* the specified threshold will be predicted as 1.
+This is done by adjusting the sign in the threshold.
+Again, the purpose of this example is simply to show the different functionalities of :class:`Thresholder`, and is not necessarily the right course of action for this particular model/dataset.

 .. doctest:: mitigation
     :options:  +NORMALIZE_WHITESPACE

-    >>> threshold_dict = {'Asian': ('<' , 0.400001), 'Other': ('<' , 0.400001)}
+    >>> threshold_dict = {'Asian': ('<' , 0.4), 'Other': ('<' , 0.4)}

     >>> thresholder = Thresholder(estimator=classifier,
     ...                           threshold_dict=threshold_dict,